hyrmn/hyr.mn/src/posts/mapping-objects-in-csharp.md

 With AutoMapper, `cfg.CreateMap<User, UserSummary>()` creates a mapping _from_ `User` _to_ `UserSummary`.
 This automatically works with scenarios like above where I am mapping a **collection** of `User`s to a **collection** of `UserSummary`s.
 Note, however, that the mapping is one-way only.
 If you want to map from `UserSummary` back to `User` then you would need to add the inverse as well by adding `cfg.CreateMap<UserSummary, User>()`.

 AutoMapper is pretty powerful and we use it extensively at my employer.
-However, there's no free lunch and that includes mapping tools in .NET.
+However, there's no perfect solution and that includes mapping tools in .NET.
 If we change `Name` to `FullName` on our `User` domain object, but then **forget** to rename the same property on our model, we won't get a compilation error.
 Rather, AutoMapper will happily give us an object with a mapped `Id` and a null `Name`.

 Note, AutoMapper has a method that you can call after you set up the configuration to ensure that all properites on the target mapping are accounted for.
 You can perform this check by calling `config.AssertConfigurationIsValid();`.
 But, it's still a runtime check.
 So, unfortunately, we lose the benefits of our compiler.